 The OECD tax database provides comparative information on a range of tax statistics - tax revenues, personal income taxes, non-tax compulsory payments, corporate and capital income taxes and taxes on consumption - that are levied in the 34 OECD member countries.

-The information contained in these tables are based on figures and text provided by country Delegates to Working Party No 2 (Tax Policy Analysis and Tax Statistics) and Working Party No 9 (Consumption Taxes), of the OECD Committee on Fiscal Affairs.
+The information contained in these tables are based on figures and text provided by country Delegates to Working Party No 2 (Tax Policy Analysis and Tax Statistics), Working Party No 9 (Consumption Taxes), and the Forum on Tax Administration of the OECD Committee on Fiscal Affairs.

 Each country provides detailed information on the data presented within the personal income tax rates, social security contributions, and corporate and capital income tax tables.
 This information can be found within the explanatory annex documents below.